Inclusive, trauma-informed approach to therapy tailored to your unique needs.

 How long is a counseling session?

-Appointments for individual counseling sessions will ordinarily be 45 minutes in duration, once per week at a time we agree on.
+Appointments for individual counseling sessions will ordinarily be up to 50 minutes in duration, once per week at a time we agree on.
 Relationship, couples, or family counseling sessions will ordinarily be 60 minutes in duration.

-I operate out-of-network with all insurances currently.
-It is unlikely that I will work with insurance companies at any time in the near future due to their requirements for personal client information that I believe should remain confidential.
-However, your insurance may provide out-of-network mental health benefits, call your provider to determine this.
+I am in-network with Optum and United Healthcare insurances (including United Healthcare Oxford).
+Please reach out to me with your insurance information so that I can verify that I am in-network with your specific plan.
+Your insurance may also provide out-of-network mental/behavioral health benefits, and you can call your provider to determine this.
+If you need more information on what to ask your insurance provider, please reach out to me.
 I am happy to work with you on the paperwork you will need to provide your insurance provider for out-of-network or HSA benefits at your request.

 What if I need to cancel?